-Assists a Physical Therapist with the evaluation and treatment of patients to ease their pain and help increase their mobility in a home care setting.
+Assists one or more Physical Therapists in evaluating and providing treatment to help patients recover from injury, disease, or surgery in a home care setting.
 Prepares patients and equipment for therapy and implements treatment plans specified by the therapist.
 Instructs the patient and guides them in exercises and stretching.
 Provides hands-on therapy and treatments.
 Records patients' reaction to treatment and provides status reports at the end of each treatment.
-Requires an associate degree in physical therapy or equivalent.
-Requires Physical Therapist Assistant (PTA) Certification.
+May require graduation from an accredited physical therapist assistant program.
+May require an associate degree.
+Requires a state physical therapist assistant license.
 Typically reports to a physical therapist.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
-(Copyright 2020 Salary.com)
+(Copyright 2022 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives